odpi/egeria-docs/site/snippets/getting-started-text.md

 * There is a *base* helm chart that includes a single [platform](/concepts/omag-server-platform) with a [metadata server](/concepts/metadata-access-store).
 This provides a simple way to experiment with Egeria's [APIs](/services) and [User Interfaces](/user-interfaces).
 Link to instructions for [starting the *base* helm chart](/guides/operations/kubernetes/charts/base).

-* There is a *lab* help chart that provides a more complex multi-platform environment that is integrated with a variety of third party technologies.
+* There is a *lab* helm chart that provides a more complex multi-platform environment that is integrated with a variety of third party technologies.
 This chart is designed to support the [Open Metadata Labs](/education/open-metadata-labs/overview) which provide a rich set of demonstrations of many features of Egeria.
 The Open Metadata Labs are a good option if you would like a guided tour of Egeria.
 Link to instructions for [starting the *lab* helm chart](/guides/operations/kubernetes/charts/lab).